 Both Visionary and Execution Oriented - Look ahead, build a roadmap, plan the 'go-to-market' strategy and get to know technology trends but on the same time, focus on the 'here and now', on this quarter's detailed PRDs/User Stories, or design the business logic for a very specific feature.

 Inbound and Outbound - Work with customers and partners and "speak their language" to understand their needs and their prioritization, but on the same time work with R&D and "speak their completely different (!!) language" to get the requirements executed.

-Focused on Revenue and implement through Technology - My general goal is to generate more revenue.
+Focus on Revenue and implement through Technology - My general goal is to generate more revenue.
 I do that by creating more value to the customers or reducing my own costs.
 It is all achieved eventually by good technological design of products and services.

 It's hard, occasionally even impossible.
 I sometimes find myself pulled into one side but I always force myself to get back to the center.

-My place is on that bridge or even being that bridge for my Product.
+My place is on that bridge or even being that bridge for my Product

-It gives me the unique perspective and capabilities that no one else in the organization has, since most of them usually stand on one end.
+Being pulled by both gives me the unique perspective and capabilities that no one else in the organization has, since most of them usually stand on one end.

-A system architect can do a fine design work for a feature?!
+A system architect can do a fine design work for a feature?
 Maybe so, but the PM also knows the market, sets the vision and the road to get there.
 That's the secret sauce of business logic that he or she adds to the design.

-A sales rep can do a fine prioritization work of customers' needs, considering buyers thought process and immediate revenue generators?!
+A sales rep can do a fine prioritization work of customers' needs, considering buyers thought process and immediate revenue generators?
 Probably, but the PM also knows the product's architecture, its limitations and the roadmap ahead which gives him or her the unique view to set better priorities.